 By Wolfgang Kuhn, Director of Financial Sector Strategies, ShareAction

-Together with over 100 Barclays’ investors, ShareAction has filed the first ever climate-related shareholder resolution at a European bank.
+Together with over 100 of Barclays’ investors, ShareAction has filed the first ever climate-related shareholder resolution at a European bank.

 This is significant.